ofajs/ofa-v4-docs/docs/en/docs/get-started/elements-and-events.md

 </script>
 ```

-In the above example, using `$.all("p")` finds all the `p` tag elements on the page and performs batch operations on them by modifying their text content to "Modified Paragraph 1", "Modified Paragraph 2", and "Modified Paragraph 3".
+In the example above, `$.all("p")` is used to find all the `p` tag elements on the page and perform a batch operation on them, modifying their text content to "Modified Paragraph 1", "Modified Paragraph 2", and "Modified Paragraph 3".

-### Find all elements that meet the condition within an element
+### Finding all elements that meet the conditions within an element

-In addition to finding elements globally, you can also find all child elements that meet the condition from a specific element using the following method: `$('xxx').all('xxxx')`.
+In addition to searching for elements globally, you can also search for all matching child elements within a specific element using the following syntax: `$('xxx').all('xxxx')`.

 #### Example